migliorelli/lemonadejs/docs/v1/classes.md

 =======

 It is also possible to create reusable LemonadeJS components from JavaScript classes.
 The most important point when dealing with classes is that the `self` object is a reference to the `this` inside the class.
 Thus, you can update internal attributes or invoke the class methods from the self into the template as in the example below.

+## Example

+Create a basic counter as a JavaScript class.

 ```html
 <html>
 <script src="https://lemonadejs.net/v1/lemonade.js"></script>